 register for the training now.

-During 2019, all Queensland schools will be invited to apply for NSCP and non-recurrent state government funding for the 2020-2022 school years.
+All Queensland schools were invited to apply for NSCP and non-recurrent state government funding for the 2020-2022 school years.

 ChaplainsWelfareWorkers@qed.qld.gov.au for confirmation of service type if required.

-Chaplaincy and student welfare worker services: definitions (DOC, 496KB)
+Chaplaincy and student welfare worker services policy statement (DOC, 226KB)

 Contact for further information